What microwave wattage is best? Experts reveal all

 (Image credit: Future/Alex Temblador)

 So you want to buy one of the best microwaves but don't know which wattage is best?
 Here's the thing: wattage dictates the cooking power of your microwave.
-The higher it is, the more powerful the appliance is, allowing it to cook foods quicker.
+The higher it is, the more powerful the appliance is, allowing it to cook food quicker.
 A high wattage also gives you more freedom to cook different types of meals.
-For example, a low microwave wattage is useful for reheating dishes, whereas a higher one is able to cook frozen foods or meals from scratch.
+For example, a low microwave wattage is useful for reheating dishes, whereas a higher one can cook frozen foods or meals from scratch.

-In this guide, I'll talk you through what you need to consider to find the best microwave wattage for you.
-To make sure my advice is accurate, I interviewed some kitchen appliance and cooking experts to find out exactly what microwave wattage is best—you’ll find their tips below.
+In this guide, I'll explain what you need to consider when choosing a microwave wattage.
+To ensure my advice is accurate, I interviewed some kitchen appliance and cooking experts to determine exactly what wattage is best—you’ll find their tips below.

 What microwave wattage is best?

 Professional chef Scott Groth, creator of the food and recipe blog I’d Rather Be a Chef, told me: "When it comes to wattage, aim for at least 800 watts for decent cooking power.
 This will get the job done for reheating and basic features.
-Look to more powerful microwave ovens in the range of 1,000 to 1,200 watts for faster, more even cooking."
+Look to more powerful microwave ovens from 1,000 to 1,200 watts for faster, more even cooking."

 Expert commentary by: